Dakahlia Governorate

-Dakahlia (محافظة الدقهلية Muḥāfaẓah el Daqahliyah, /arz/) is an Egyptian governorate lying northeast of Cairo, Egypt.
-Its area is approximately 3,500km^{2}.
-Although the capital of the governorate is Mansoura, it got its name from the ancient town of Daqahlah (دقهلة, from ⲧⲕⲉϩⲗⲓ) which is located in the modern Damietta Governorate.
+Dakahlia (محافظة الدقهلية, /arz/) is an Egyptian governorate lying northeast of Cairo.
+Its area is approximately 3500 km2.
+Although the capital of the governorate is Mansoura, it got its name from the ancient town of Daqahlah (دقهلة; from Coptic ⲧⲕⲉϩⲗⲓ 'shrine'), located in the modern Damietta Governorate.

 History

 Archaeology

 According to Egypt's Ministry of Tourism and Antiquities, in February, 2020, Egyptian archaeologists have uncovered 83 tombs dating back to 4,000 B.C, known as the Naqada III period.
 Various small pottery pots in different shapes, as well as some sea shells, makeup tools, eyeliner pots and jewels, were also revealed in the burial.

 In April 2021, Egyptian archeologists announced the discovery of 110 burial tombs at the Koum el-Khulgan archeological site.
 Of these, 68 oval-shaped tombs date back to the Predynastic Period, while 37 rectangular-shaped tombs were from Second Intermediate Period.
 The rest of the tombs date back to the Naqada III period.
 The tombs also contained the remains of adults and a baby (buried in a jar), a group of ovens, stoves, remnants of mud-brick foundations, funerary equipment, cylindrical, pear-shaped vessels and a bowl with geometric designs.